B44ken/osmium/readme.md

 # osmium

-osmium is a nice minimalist shell & editor for mac (and later, linux)
+osmium is a nice minimalist shell & editor & stuff for mac

 ## install
 ```bash